Dietrich Facts and Figures

 - Four Dietrich College faculty members belong to the National Academy of Science: Psychology’s John R. Anderson and Marlene Behrmann; Institute of Politics and Strategy's Baruch Fischhoff and Statistics’ Larry Wasserman.

 - Sheldon Cohen, in the Psychology Department, and the Institute for Politics and Strategy's Baruch Fischhoff are members of the National Academy of Medicine.

-- Carnegie Mellon’s only two members of the National Academy of Education are from the Dietrich College: the Psychology Department's David Klahr and Robert Siegler.
+- Carnegie Mellon’s only member of the National Academy of Education is from the Dietrich College: the Psychology Department’s David Klahr.

 - In 2007 and 2008, Social and Decision Sciences’ David Hounshell and History’s Joel Tarr won back-to-back Da Vinci Awards from the Society of the History of Technology.
 The award recognizes a lifetime of excellence in the history of technology.